Plan of Correction

-A POC is a written report a nursing program prepares showing how it will address the deficient standards identified in law.
+A POC is a written report the program prepares showing how it will address the deficient standard(s) identified in law.

-The Washinton State Board Nursing (WABON) may request a POC if one of the following:
+The Nursing Commission may request a POC if:

-- The program receives a statement of deficiencies.
+- Your program receives a statement of deficiencies, or

-- The program fails to maintain an annual pass rate of 80 percent.
+- Your program failed to maintain a pass rate of 80 percent

 How to submit a POC